junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 FALSE.
 Some releases with DTS-X uses all 24b, but others use preconditioning, which reduces the bits.

 ### The Atmos used in games is the same as the Atmos used on BDs
 FALSE.
 Atmos for games uses Atmos MAT.
 This is different to TrueHD.
 Through HDMI EDID, the device can find out the AVR supports Atmos.
-It can then skip the AC3 core & legacy 7.1 downmix, and trasmit Atmos MAT.
+It can then skip the AC3 core & legacy 7.1 downmix, and transmit Atmos MAT.
 Since no legacy material is needed, this leaves space for more objects.

 ### DDP Atmos always has a legacy 7.1 presentation
 FALSE.
 Sometimes you can get 7.1, but for streaming unfortunately, the legacy presentation is 5.1, 7.1 & above is locked to Atmos AVRs.